 Creating New Workbook

-DBEdit uses a single connection string per workbook created with a workbook.
+DBEdit uses a single shared connection string, created with a workbook, for all worksheets.

 To create a new workbook, click File, New or press Ctrl-N.